The world is huge

 Spirit: World Mastercard gets two points per dollar on all charges.

 United: Explorer Visa gets two miles per dollar on United charges.
-Club Visa two miles per dollar on United charges and 1.5 miles per dollar on all other charges.
+Club Visa gets two miles per dollar on United charges and 1.5 miles per dollar on all other charges.

 Best Earnings for Other Charges

-Airfares: AmEx Platinum, five points per dollar; Chase Sapphire Reserve, three points per dollar
+Airfares: AmEx Platinum, five points per dollar; Chase Sapphire Reserve, three points per dollar.

 Rental Cars: Chase Sapphire Reserve gets three points per dollar, and Chase Sapphire Preferred gets two points per dollar charged.